-In its May 2016 workplace issue, Interior Design features HOK’s design of the Pritzker Group’s headquarters in Los Angeles.
+In its special workplace issue, Interior Design features HOK’s design of the Pritzker Group’s headquarters in Los Angeles.

 The Pritzker Group, a financial services company, selected HOK to design an expansion and renovation to its Los Angeles headquarters.
 HOK previously designed the firm’s office space in 2004.

 When [Managing Partner Anthony Pritzker] called HOK back for the new Pritzker Group headquarters nearby, a bolder look was his top request.
 “The art is your wow factor,” Clay Pendergrast responded.
 Already well acquainted with the fabulous collection, he anticipated more the second time around.
 A gallery-esque environment would therefore fit the bill.
 The previous scheme was “50 shades of beige,” Mike Goetz chimes in.
 “Now we couldn’t get it bright enough.”
 Gloss paint and solid-surfacing are pure white to offset splashes of the new corporate color, pumpkin orange.